learningcoding-pixel/tp/docs/DeveloperGuide.md

    3. Test case: `deletesession i/1 si/x`: 'where x is 0 or larger than the sessions list size
       Expected: Error about invalid session index.

 ## **Planned Enhancements**

-1. Show team information for each athlete.
+### **1. Show team information for each athlete**

+**Description:**
+Enhance the person list panel to include details about the team each athlete belongs to.
+Coaches can better see which team the athlete belongs to at a glance.

-2. Show attendance for each athlete.
+### **2. Show attendance for each athlete**

+**Description:**
+Provide summary statistics such as attendance rate and missed sessions in the person list panel.
+Coaches can better see which athlete is committed or not.

-3. Auto deletion of sessions after the end date & time has completed.
+### **3. Auto deletion of sessions after the end date & time has passed**

+**Description:**
+Sessions whose end date & time has passed will be deleted automatically.
+This will maintain a clutter-free and up-to-date session list for the teams.